southampton/linuxdesktopdocs/docs/desktops.rst

 MATE is a fork of the GNOME 2 project, and as such it is essentially an updated GNOME 2 desktop environment.
 If you liked GNOME 2, and wish to continue using it, then MATE may suit you.
-The latest version of MATE - 1.16 - is available and despite being based on GNOME 2 has been largely re-written in GTK3.
+The latest version of MATE - 1.16 - is available and despite being based on GNOME 2 has been largely rewritten in GTK3.

 You can use :doc:`deskctl` to install MATE, or use the following command in a terminal::